Messer (band): Self-titled debut album and Make This Life Tour (2013–2018)

 In 2013, the group released two singles entitled "Whisky" and "Simple Man".
 Just under five years later, in January 2018, the ensemble released "Make This Life", the debut single from their self-titled album.
 In early April 2018, "Make This Life" peaked at Number 28 on Billboard Mainstream Rock Songs.

 In March and April 2018, the ensemble toured with Lacey Sturm, Red and Righteous Vendetta.

 On April 20, 2018, the group released via MaddPants Records their self-titled debut studio album, produced by Chad Gendason.

-In June 2018, the quintet travelled the southwestern United States in support of their Make This Life Tour, with three July stops in Texas to perform on the 2018 Vans Warped Tour.
+In June 2018, the quintet traveled the southwestern United States in support of their Make This Life Tour, with three July stops in Texas to perform on the 2018 Vans Warped Tour.

 On August 7, 2018, the band released their music video for "Save Myself", the second single from their self-titled album.
 In late August 2018, the group plans to perform throughout the United States with American heavy metal band Gemini Syndrome.

 In October and November 2018, the group toured with American rock bands Royal Bliss and Joyous Wolf.

 In January 2019, the ensemble filmed their music video for "Simple Man", one of the two first singles from their debut album.
 In April 2019, the group plans to perform multiple shows with Pop Evil and Memphis May Fire, followed by a mid 2019 United States tour with Scott Stapp of American rock band Creed.